 Until then we must take our rest when needed, gather strength and listen to the wise songs.
 Writing can teach us how to live and vice versa.

-- Members of The Novelry can enjoy Diana’s writing class in the Catch Up TV section of the Membership Area.
+- Members of The Novelry can enjoy Diana’s writing class in the Catch Up TV Area.
 If you’d like to follow your own creative instincts, start writing today with the creative writing courses where you get to choose the best writing coach for your story.
+Read more about our Literary Fiction Writing Course program.